hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 * **Prior State**: The provider's representation of the current state of the remote object at the time of the most recent read.

-* **Proposed New State**: Terraform Core uses some built-in logic to perform an initial basic merger of the **Configuration** and the **Prior State** which a provider may use as a starting point for its planning operation.
+* **Proposed New State**: mnptu Core uses some built-in logic to perform an initial basic merger of the **Configuration** and the **Prior State** which a provider may use as a starting point for its planning operation.

     The built-in logic primarily deals with the expected behavior for attributes marked in the schema as "computed".
-If an attribute is only "computed", Terraform expects the value to only be chosen by the provider and it will preserve any Prior State.
+If an attribute is only "computed", mnptu expects the value to only be chosen by the provider and it will preserve any Prior State.
 If an attribute is marked as "computed" and "optional", this means that the user may either set it or may leave it unset to allow the provider to choose a value.

-    Terraform Core therefore constructs the proposed new state by taking the attribute value from Configuration if it is non-null, and then using the Prior State as a fallback otherwise, thereby helping a provider to preserve its previously-chosen value for the attribute where appropriate.
+    mnptu Core therefore constructs the proposed new state by taking the attribute value from Configuration if it is non-null, and then using the Prior State as a fallback otherwise, thereby helping a provider to preserve its previously-chosen value for the attribute where appropriate.